-To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and Guidelines.
-General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ 1% on off balance-sheet exposures, and specific provisions @ 20%, 50% & 100% on classified (substandard/doubtful/bad-loss) loans are made on the basis of quarter-end review by the management and instructions contained in BRPD Circular no.14 dated 23 September 2012, BRPD Circular no.19 dated 27 December 2012, BRPD circular no 12 dated 20 August 2017, BRPD circular no 15 dated 27 September 2017, BRPD circular no 1 dated 3 January 2018 and BRPD circular no 1 dated 20 February 2018 (with retrospective effect from 31 December 2017).
+To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and

+Guidelines.
+General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ 0.5% to 1% on certain off balance-sheet exposures, and specific provisions @ 5%, 20%, 50% & 100% on classified (substandard/doubtful/badloss) loans are made on the basis of quarter end review by the management and in compliance with BRPD Circular no.14 dated 23 September 2012, BRPD Circular no.19 dated 27 December 2012, BRPD circular no 8 dated 2 August 2015, BRPD circular no 12 dated 20 August 2017, BRPD circular no 15 dated 27 September 2017, BRPD circular letter no 1 dated 03 January 2018 and BRPD circular no 01 dated 20 February 2018, BRPD circular no 07 dated 21 June 2018, and BRPD circular no 13 dated 18 October 2018.
 Provisions and interest suspense are separately shown under other liabilities as per First Schedule of Bank Companies Act 1991 (amendment up to 2013), instead of netting off with loans.
 The summary of some objective criteria for loan classification and provisioning requirement is as below:

-Loans Classification Type of Facility Sub Standard (Overdue Period)Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Demand Loan 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan of more than Tk.
-10 lac 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more

-Loans Classification Type of Facility Sub Standard (Overdue Period)Doubtful (Overdue Period) Bad & Loss (Overdue Period) Fixed Term Loan up to 6 months or more but less 9 months or more but less 12 months or more Tk.
-10 lac than 9 months than 12 months Short Term Agricultural & 12 months or more but 36 months or more but 60 months or more Micro Credit less than 36 months less than 60 months
+Loans Classification Type of Facility Sub Standard (Overdue Period) Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Demand Loan 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan of more than Tk.
+10 lac 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan up to Tk.
+10 lac 6 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more